 Kathleen L. Housley, a core member of the Wising Up Editorial Group, is an independent writer and researcher with strong interdisciplinary knowledge spanning American history, art, music, science, medicine and theology as well as a poet.
 She doesn't try to keep her interests separate because she finds cross-fertilization to be essential to creativity.
 It is always in the borderlands between disciplines that Housley finds her most intriguing ideas.
 She is also the author of three biographies of uniquely creative women: the Smith sisters, abolitionists, suffragists and Bible translators; Emily Hall Tremaine, a well-known collector of 20th century art; and Perle Fine, a brilliant but underappreciated abstract expressionist painter.
 Her book of essays Keys to the Kingdom: Reflections on Music and the Mind was published by the Wising Up Press Writers Collective in 2010 and her book of poetry, Epiphanies, in 2013.

 Kerry Langan, a core member of the Wising Up Editorial Group, is a fiction writer who loves reading and writing short stories.
 She is grateful to have been published by Other Voices, StoryQuarterly, American Literary Review, The Antigonish Review, Rosebud, Thema, The Seattle Review, The Cimarron Review, Fireweed, Yuan Yang, and many other small presses working tirelessly to promote literature as an essential element of contemporary life.
 Kerry's non-fiction has appeared in Working Mother.
 Her book, Only Beautiful & Other Stories, was the first book published by the Wising Up Writers Collective and she published her second short story collection, Live Your Life & Other Stories with the Collective in 2012.
+Her third short story collection, My Name Is Your Name & Other Stories was published with the Collective in 2017.
 She is a co-editor of the Wising Up Anthology, Shifting Balance Sheets:Women's Stories of Naturalized Citizenship & Cultural Attachment. (www.oberlin.net/~langan)

 Michele Markarian, a core member of the Wising Up Editorial Group, is a writer and actor based in Cambridge, Massachusetts.
 Her short plays have been presented by the Boston Theatre Marathon, the Firehouse Center for the Arts in Newburyport, YAT in South-West London, the Fine Arts Association of Ohio, American Globe Theatre in Manhattan, Brooklyn College, and the Minnesota Shorts Festival of Plays, among others.
 Her ten-minute play Old Friends was a finalist for a 2006 Heideman Award from Actors’ Theatre of Louisville.
 Her plays have been published by Dramatic Publishing, Heuer Publishing, and six of her plays are collected in her recent book, Unborn Children of America and Other Family Procedures.
 Her short fiction can be found in the Wising Up anthologies Families: the Frontline of Pluralism, View From the Bed; View from the Bedside, Daring to Repair, and Creativity & Constraint.
 She is a member of the Dramatists Guild.